Degenerate coupled-cluster theory: Conclusions and outlook

-$\Delta$CC theory is closely related to, but distinct from Li and Paldus's and Kucharski and Bartlett's SUMRCC theories.
-A new general-model-space SUMRCC ansatz has been introduced, to which $\Delta$CC theory is directly related to, and which is a hybrid of the Li--Paldus and Kucharski--Bartlett ans\"{a}tze.
-It is size-extensive, exactly convergent, and applicable to any general, complete or incomplete, model space including degenerate references.
-The performance of this new SUMRCC theory has been found essentially identical to that of $\Delta$CC theory beyond singles.
+$\Delta$CC theory is closely related to, but distinct from Li and Paldus's and Kucharski and Bartlett's MRCC theories.
+A new MRCC (QCC) ansatz has been introduced, which $\Delta$CC theory is directly related to, but is still distinct from.
+It is size-extensive for a degenerate multireference, exactly convergent, and applicable to any general --- complete or incomplete --- model spaces.
+While both $\Delta$CC and QCC theories are applicable to a GMS, the latter takes a full account of electron correlation within the internal space at the expense of losing the black-box character.
+For weakly correlated problems studied here, the results of the $\Delta$CC and QCC calculations are interchangeable beyond singles.
+It is important to quantify the performance of $\Delta$CC and QCC theories for bond breaking and other strong-correlation problems.

 Looking ahead, we find it important to develop an efficient, optimal-scaling algorithm of the $\Delta$CC methods through a sufficiently high order (the present $\Delta$CCS and $\Delta$CCSD implementations are optimal scaling, but inefficient).
-Formulas, algorithms, and computer codes should be developed for their analytical derivatives, transition probabilities between two $\Delta$CC states, noniterative inclusions of higher-order connected excitation operators such as CCSD(T)\cite{Raghavachari1989,Bartlett1990} and CCSD(2),\cite{Hirata2004} explicitly correlated ans\"{a}tze, crystals under periodic boundary conditions, etc. Having roots for all reference determinants, $\Delta$CC theory can serve as a basis for a finite-temperature generalization of CC theory,\cite{sanyal,mandal,mandal2,WhiteChan2,Harsha1,Harsha2,Harsha3} which should be consistent with and an infinite diagram summation of finite-temperature MBPT.\cite{Jha2019,HirataJha2019,Jha2020,HirataJha2020,HirataPRA2021,HirataJCP2021,HirataCPL2022} Such a theory may eventually encompass {\it ab initio} descriptions of electron correlation in a metal at nonzero temperature and of nonideal gases and liquids and their equation of state,\cite{Ursell,Mayer} an exciting new dimension to CC theory.\cite{Hirata_JPCL2025}
+Formulas, algorithms, and computer codes should be developed for their analytical derivatives, transition probabilities between two $\Delta$CC states, noniterative inclusions of higher-order connected excitation operators such as CCSD(T)\cite{Raghavachari1989,Bartlett1990} and CCSD(2),\cite{Hirata2004} explicitly correlated ans\"{a}tze, crystals under periodic boundary conditions, etc.